arohatgi29/Seismic-Processing-using-Madagascar/README.md

 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/headers.png">

 #### Windowing and viewing data
-As an example, the code below run a display in wiggles for one shot gather `shot gather FFID#231`.
+Use **`sfwindow`** to check first 1000 traces.
 It is always a good idea to look at some small part of the data to check if data exists.
-Use **`sfwindow`** to check first 1000 traces:

 ```Shell
 Flow('first','line','window n2=1000' )
 Result('first',